WHEN YOU SEE THE WHITE WHALE

 I run it for my pi-hole.
 It’s been great.
 It tells you when there are package updates when you log in, which I find helpful.

 AMillionMonkeys@lemmy.worldto Linux@lemmy.ml•I'm putting my tin foil hat on and want to join the world of Linux, however I make music in Ableton.
-Do I just need to dual boot or does anyone have a better solution?English10·14 days agoThe .wav format is actually very simple.
+Do I just need to dual boot or does anyone have a better solution?English10·3 months agoThe .wav format is actually very simple.
 You should be able to write a bash script to produce wavs without too much trouble.
 If you’d rather not work that low-level you can always use the DAW features in emacs.

 /s